The black line. The smell of chlorine. The disappointment of failure and pure elation in success.

 Whatever the case, that first big meet opens your eyes.
 The production.
 The loud music during warm-up.
 The people in the stands.
 The fast swimming.

 How you perform is one thing, but it’s a big moment for the fact that you now know you belong on the big stage.

 5. When you hang up the racing suit.

 It’s a bittersweet moment for most of us.
 Of course, there are those who leave the sport on bad terms: injury forces us out, we have a huge blow-up with our coach, or we simply get burned-out from all the training.

 When we do decide to leave the sport there is the happy realization that you won’t have to get up in the pitch black of the early morning to go to the pool at 5am.
 Those test sets are long gone.
 And so is the missed social outings and occasions.

 But let’s be honest: you will miss the chlorine.
-Even just a little bit.
+Even though you spend countless hours in the shower with your swimmers shampoo trying to rid yourself of it.
 You’ll miss the training, even though there were moments where you hated it.
 And you will miss your friends.

 Long after you hang up the racing suit, the pool will continue calling to you.
 The water will still be there, waiting patiently, without judgement.